 The Origin of the Tea Party Movement and its Ideology

-The Tea Party is today a conservative nativist protectionist populist movement that represent a response to globalism and progressive social liberalism.
-They are similar to the past Know-Nothing, pro-gold Gilded Age, Hoover Republican, and States’ Rights movements in America.
+The modern Tea Party is a progressively conservative nativist protectionist populist movement that represent a response to globalism and progressive social liberalism.
+They are similar to the past Know-Nothing, pro-gold Gilded Age, Hoover Anti-Communist Republican, America First, and States’ Rights movements in America.

 Furthermore, while Tea Party members have diverse views, they can be described as very classically liberal in their love of individual liberty, but often very socially conservative in their calls for their use of the state (build a wall, but cut the safety net, deregulate firearms, but regulate women’s bodies, restrict immigration of muslims, but tell people what bathroom to use, etc).

 The Tea Party is many things, including an inescapably human and American sentiment found in many eras (especially those that saw financial insecurity, an influx of immigration, or an excess of state power), but there are a few things it is not.

 The Tea Party may be classically liberal in its message of deregulation, and it may be classically conservative on some issues of state (like protectionism, immigration, and religion), but it is generally best considered a socially conservative movement well defined by terms like Nativist and Nationalist.
 Given that, we can make a clear connection between this modern populist right group and past populist right movements.